TimTen10/Farsight/README.md

 * Idea:
 Starting from point a, in loops around it, for each point check visibility.
 Update the view angle at each point.
 Further out, visibilty depends on the view angle of the last point in the line of sight.
-View angle may only ever go up or down in a line of sight but not both!
+The view angle can not get smaller!
 As a result every point needs a way to save its view angle.
 Output should be an array of the same size as the input map with 0 or 1 depending on whether the point is visible or not.
 * Implementation: